eclipse-kuksa/kuksa.cloud/kuksa-appstore/readMe.md

  - Please note that the H2 database is stored in 'C:/data/sample' file which is defined in spring.datasource.url property in application.properties.
 This path and file name can be changed according to hosting file system before starting Kuksa App Store in previous step.

-- Update hawkbit update server IP, port and credential properly in src\main\resources\application.properties file:
+- Update hawkbit update server url and credential properly in src\main\resources\application.properties file:

-> hawkbit.host= {hawkbit-ip}  //default ip is localhost
-> hawkbit.port= {hawkbit-port} //default port is 8080
+> hawkbit.url= http://{hawkbit-ip}:{hawkbit-port} //default ip is localhost and default port is 8080
 > hawkbit.username= {hawkbit-user-name} // default user name is admin
 > hawkbit.password= {hawkbit-pwd} // default password is admin